imathno/Wheely-Map/README.md

 # Wheely-Map

+# Update 1 7/11/17
+PROJECT DISCONTINUED GOOGLE IS IMPLEMENTING THEIR WHEELCHAIR ACCESSIBLITY ON GOOGLE MAPS ITSELF

 ## Wheel Map is a open source project that has many goals to it.
 1. Help people that require a wheel chair ramp.
 2. Give information about the wheel chair ramps.